robotronik/cdfr2020BaseRoulanteRework/README.md

 To flash: `mainTest.flash`
 To clean: `make clean`

+## Doxygen

-Generating the documentation with doxygen: install doxygen on your system run `doxygen doxygenConf` from the project directory The documentation can then be read from doxygen/html/index.html in a browser
+Generating the documentation with doxygen:
+--> install doxygen on your system
+--> run `doxygen doxygenConf` from the project directory --> the documentation can then be read from doxygen/html/index.html in a browser

 ## Documentation
 Microcontroller used: STM32F303K8 on a Nulceo-32 board, main doc: